Blog

 Starting a business is a big commitment, so you must be passionate about not only the industry you're entering, but the prospect of actually running a business.
 This might mean dancing or teaching less than you'd like, in order to focus on daily operations, finances and general business planning.
 Are you ready for it?

 Pro Tip: Before planning and running your business, you must set up scheduling.
-A scheduling app like Upvio will not only help you find and manage customer leads and get class bookings, it'll make setting up meetings with real estate agents, builders, solicitors and everyone else involved in getting your business off the group a drama-free experience.
+A patient scheduling software like Upvio will not only help you find and manage customer leads and get class bookings, it'll make setting up meetings with real estate agents, builders, solicitors and everyone else involved in getting your business off the group a drama-free experience.
 Find our why you can't live without it Upvio – practice management software.
 You can also save yourself a lot of time and money by finding experts on sites such as Fiverr and Flexiple to help you with your tech journey.

 Read more about Simon Sinek's Golden Circle here.